chunribu/matrix-py3/README.md

 Matrix-py3 is adapted from [pmatrix](https://github.com/joechrisellis/pmatrix) that is well recommended if you prefer Python2.

-It is noteworthy that a timer is added to matrix-py3 for a scheduled stop.
+It is also noteworthy that a timer is added to matrix-py3 for a scheduled stop.
 What's more, matrix-py3 can be regarded as a screensaver that runs parallel to other time-consuming programs.

 ![screenshot](https://github.com/chunribu/matrix-py3/raw/main/src/matrix.gif)